radebajic/radebajic/_posts/2024-10-14-gant-in-python.md

     }
 }
 ```
-Then, we prep data for matplotlib.
-We calculate the number of days from the project start to the task start, the number of days from the project start to the end of tasks, the days between the start and end of each task, and the days between the start and the current progression of each task.
-We also create a column with the color for each department.
+Then, we prepare the data for Matplotlib.
+We calculate the number of days from the project start to the task start, the number of days from the project start to the task end, the days between the start and end of each task, and the days from the start to the current progression of each task.
+Additionally, we create a column with the corresponding color for each department.
 ```python
 ##### DATA PREP #####
 df = pd.DataFrame(data)